 We are in that wonderful phase where the baby gets into everything, all the time.
 You turn your back for one second and a nightmare has occurred.

 I know that it is pretty ridiculous that I’m bringing you YET ANOTHER peanut butter cookie recipe.
 I’ve been a little obsessed lately.
 First I was on a mission to perfect the Softest Peanut Butter Cookie of Your Life (they really are my favorite stand alone recipe, with the ultimate peanut butter flavor.)
 Then there are Nathan’s Peanut Butter Butterscotch Chocolate Chip Cookies (salty and sweet!), these classic No Bake Peanut Butter Oatmeal Cookies, and just recently I posted these Peanut Butter and Jelly Cookies that are like the cookie version of the sandwich.
-(I even perfected my Peanut Butter Blossoms recipe recently, but you will have to wait until December for the recipe!)
+(I also perfected my Peanut Butter Blossoms recipe recently!)

 I even did a peanut butter themed cake.
 Eric’s birthday was a few weeks ago, and he requested a chocolate peanut butter cake.
 I made my favorite Chocolate Cake, smashed chocolate buttercream and chopped up Reese’s in the middle, with Peanut Butter Frosting on the outside, and a ganache layer on top.
 Plus more Reese’s cups and crushed Butterfinger.